brandonmartinez/mm-gulp-grunt-webpack-comparison/README.md

 `yarn global add gulp-cli`

-Install the Gulp and Pump NPM package into our local project:
+Install the Gulp, Pump, and run-sequence NPM package into our local project:

-`yarn add gulp pump --dev`
+`yarn add gulp pump run-sequence --dev`

 Setup the basic gulpfile.js used to configure Gulp tasks: